maksym-bakunov/order-book-cripto/README.md

 # 	₿ ORDER BOOK ₿:

-<h4 align="center">The simple web application to get cumulative resizing of asks and bits.</h4>
+<h4 align="center">The simple application to get cumulative resizing of asks and bits.</h4>

 <p align="center">
   <a href="#description">Description</a> •